 The Department of Music regards the study of music as an artistic discipline that has an essential role in liberal arts education.
-Through courses in music history, theory, ethnomusicology, performance, and composition, the department cultivates growth of students by fostering their creative, intellectual, and critical abilities.
+Through courses in music history, theory, ethnomusicology, performance, and composition, the department cultivates the growth of students by fostering their creative, intellectual, and critical abilities.
 The department's introductory courses offer a solid foundation in musicianship, including music reading, sight singing, ear training, and critical listening and individual instruction is offered at three levels.
-Advice on selecting courses is available and all courses are also designed to contribute in various ways to the College’s Learning Goals.
+Our website provides guidance on selecting courses and all courses are also designed to contribute in various ways to the College’s Learning Goals and the Music Department's Learning Goals.
 The requirements are below and please see the Music chapter of the course catalog for more detailed requirements.

 Students can also plan a special (self-designed) major with a music component.
 Approval of the department chair is required and students must have a music department faculty member among their advisors.